 Preliminary planning was conducted by the librarian and library assistant, with assistance from the College President as needed.
 This project is closely related to past projects that have been supported by IMLS.
 All of our previous projects have fully met the established goals.
-Through past funding, we have been able to enhance library holdings, purchase eBooks, increase security, build the library cultural archives, and host community events.
-There have not been any print or electronic publications produced by the library.
+Through past funding, we have been able to enhance library holding, purchase ebooks, increase security, build the library cultural archives, and host community events.
+There have not been any electronic publications produced by the library.

-- If applicable, what is your rationale for using any procedures that deviate from accepted practice?
-Will results be compatible with other resources that follow existing standards? -Not Applicable. - Does your project include any digital content, resources, assets, software, or datasets?
+• If applicable, what is your rationale for using any procedures that deviate from accepted practice?
+Will results be compatible with other resources that follow existing standards?

+Not Applicable.

+• Does your project include any digital content, resources, assets, software, or datasets?
 If so, be sure to fill out the Digital Project Form.
 Examples of digital products include any data visualizations that are informing the project work, online materials (such as webpages about the project), digital content products, or images?

 Our project will scan culturally significant materials for our archive collection.
-These materials will be available to community members via Lyrasis Islandora.
+These materials will be available to community members.
 Please see the attached Digital Project Form for more details.